dtcenter/MET/docs/Users_Guide/installation.rst

 The MET package is intended to be a tool for the modeling community to use and adapt.
 As users make upgrades and improvements to the tools, they are encouraged to offer those upgrades to the broader community by offering feedback to the developers.

-Required Compilers and Acripting Languages
+Required Compilers and Scripting Languages
 ==========================================

 The MET package was developed and tested using the GNU g++/gfortran compilers and the Intel icc/ifort compilers.
 As additional compilers are successfully tested, they will be added to the list of supported platforms/compilers.